 Collection of Past Due Receivables

 For past due student accounts, the primary collection tool is the placement of a "HOLD" by the Office of the University Bursar on a student's record.
 This "HOLD" restricts certain student activities such as the ability to add or drop classes, receive grade transcripts, and registration for future academic terms.
 Once established, the "HOLD" remains in place until the debt is paid in full.
-If the debt is for tuition, comprehensive fees, room or dining charges, and the balance is not paid by the initial tuition due date of the semester, a student's classes may be purged.
-Students in danger of this are warned on the Monday following the last day to add classes for the semester that any balance remaining from their Fall or Spring tuition bill must be paid by the coming Friday or they will be dropped from all class rolls.
+If the debt is for tuition, comprehensive fees, room or dining charges, a student's classes may be purged.
+Students in danger of this are warned immediately following the last day to add classes for the semester that any balance remaining from their semester tuition bill must be paid or they will be dropped from all class rolls.
 Students so purged must make payment in full, enroll in the Budget Tuition Plan, or arrange for financial aid before their classes will be reinstated.
 Students will be required to contact their academic dean's office to request classes be reinstated for the semester after payment has been made and the financial purge "hold" has been removed from their record by the Bursar's Office.
-The financial purge process does not occur during the summer terms.
 Students enrolling in either of the summer terms must withdraw if not planning to attend; otherwise charges will be due and the student may receive failing grades for the courses.

 In addition to the above measures, the University also lists the account with the Virginia Department of Taxation for set-off debt collection procedures.
 This means that any refund from the state due the debtor will be reduced by the amount of the receivable owed by the debtor.